ZEPL/zepl-documentation/docs/guide/interpreter/jdbc.md

 ### Whitelist IP addresses
 ZEPL connects your database using two IP addresses **52.38.31.66** and **52.32.218.160**.
 It's recommended to setup firewall and whitelist the IP.

-## Connecting to a database in private network with an SSH tunnel
+### Connecting to a database in private network with SSH tunnel

-To connect to a database in a private network, create an SSH tunnel using the following steps:
+To connect to a database in a private network, create SSH tunnel using the following steps:

-### Create a new JDBC interpreter
+#### Create a new JDBC interpreter
 * Go to ZEPL Interpreters page and click **Create interpreter**.
 * Select **JDBC** from the **Interpreter group**.
-* Check **SSH tunnel ON/OFF**.
+* Enable SSH tunneling.

 <img src="../../../img/jdbc_tunnel.png" class="image-box big-img" />

-### Setup the public key
+#### Setup the public key
 * Download our public key from the popup and whitelist **52.38.31.66** and **52.32.218.160** through your firewall.

 * Create a user account for ZEPL:
 ```
 ubuntu@user:~$ sudo useradd zepl
 ```

 * Since ZEPL authenticates via public key, there's no need to set a password.
-Authorize the key by opening up `zepl.rsa.pub`(the downloaded file) and pasting its contents into a new line in `/home/user/.ssh/authorized_keys`.
+Authorize the key by opening up `default.ssh.public_key` (the downloaded file) and pasting its contents into a new line in `/home/zepl/.ssh/authorized_keys`.
+Make sure `authorized_keys` file has **600** permission.

-* In most cases the SSH Port will be default 22.
+* In most cases the SSH Port will be 22 by default.
 Check the Port variable in `/etc/ssh/sshd_config` to see which port is used for SSH.

 ```